rfmajor/ts-autofill/README.md

 should see that a new filled row appeared on the page.
 You can click it multiple times to insert additional rows if needed.

+### Reloading
+In case you need to reload the extension, just go to `chrome://extensions/` -> `My extensions` and click on this extension's reload icon.

 ## Demo
 https://github.com/user-attachments/assets/bf96ab66-303f-4f22-8b4b-ee020d07b30c